Our Approach: We first spend time to understand the patents and the underlying technology our

 • Working with bidders on a one-to-one basis to facilitate their diligence.

-• Contacting all bidders prior to all critical dates in the time-line.
+• Contacting all bidders prior to critical dates in the time-line.

-• Engaging with finalists and work toward a final transaction to sell the patents being offered.
+• Engaging with finalists and working toward a final transaction to sell the patents being offered.

 Often the private sale process will motivate potential buyers with which our client may have